13coders/embedded-kata/spec.md

 A straightforward function - the operator can press the up and down buttons to cycle between selected programs.
-The current program is always shown on the left-hand two digits as "Px".
+The current program is always shown on the left-hand two digits as "P<n>".
 The "P" never changes.

 - The available programs are clamped to the range 1-3.
 Pressing UP